 - Duke of Edinburgh Award, Bronze to Gold - developing character, confidence, resilience and independence is ongoing.

-- Student Leadership is restarting after the break due to COVID.
-The Academy gives students the opportunity to contribute to society, the academy and local community and becoming active confident citizens.
+- Student Leadership at the Academy gives students the opportunity to contribute to society, the academy and local community and becoming active confident citizens.

 - Charity fundraising led by both staff and students.